Table of Contents

 - which in turn can produce 50% higher productivity

 - Attraction and retention rates improve

 - 63% of employees who are recognized are very unlikely to look for a new job

-Whether it’s offering a special employee appreciation day off to a deserving employee (or team member who clearly needs a break) or boasting about an individual’s accomplishments at a team meeting there are all kinds of ways to express recognition and gratitude.
+Whether it’s offering a special employee appreciation day off to a deserving employee (or team member who clearly needs a break) or boasting about an individual’s accomplishments at a team meeting or in the Recognition & Rewards platform, there are all kinds of ways to express recognition and gratitude.
 The following examples are some of the simplest ways to help employees feel connected and personally appreciated, especially as we move through these shifting times.

 When you see it, say it—don’t wait to acknowledge a person’s efforts or accomplishments.